Beisenbayev/use-modal-element/README.md

 ### Configuration

-All these configurations already written by default.
+All these configurations are set by default.
 But if you want to configure it yourself, here is a list of all available options.
 Configure it the way you want.

 ```js
 const [Modal, toggleModal] = useModal({